-Two ways you will know are the road to recovery is when you start to notice your resting heart rate lowering and you dont get sick as much anymore.
+Two ways you will know are the road to recovery is when you start to notice your resting heart rate lowering and you don't get sick as much anymore.

 This is a general recommendation.
 There are no official “return to exercise guidelines” when it comes to overtraining.

 Eating more fruits and vegetables is my personal recommendation.
-We know these foods contain antioxidants which can protect us from free radicals.
+We know these foods contain antioxidants that can protect us from free radicals.
 But they can also help strengthen our immune systems.
 Fruits and vegetables can also help improve our microbiome – the bacteria living inside of us.
 Those bacteria do many things including helping keep our immune systems strong.

 Can You Recover From Overtraining?

-Yes you can.
+Yes, you can.
 It takes time but if you dedicate yourself to sensible exercise, good nutrition and getting enough sleep, most people make full recoveries from overtraining syndrome.